kr55/ssiscataloger/faq.md

 ### I am facing issues with the migration; how can I get help?
 AzureOps support team offers dedicated support to SSIS Catalog Migration Wizard users.
 You can contact a support agent from the product page live chat or email support@azureops.org with the problem statement.

+### Does this tool comes with a refund policy?
+SSIS Catalog Migration Wizard migrates SSIS Catalog from one server to another in just a few clicks.
+If it does not work for you and you wish to get the refund of your purchase, you can claim it within three days of the purchase.
+Check out our [refund policy (https://azureops.org/refund_returns/) for more details.